TimA314/JiyouJS/README.md

 # Jiyou
-### Jiyou is aNostr Client built using React.js and MaterialUI.
+### Jiyou is a Nostr Client built using React.js and MaterialUI.

 Jiyou supports the following NIP's: